C++ Inheritance

 Multiple Inheritance

-Multiple inheritance allows a derived class to inherit properties and behaviors from multiple parent classes.
-This means a derived class can possess all the attributes and methods of those base classes.
+Multiple inheritance allows a derived class to inherit from multiple base classes, combining their attributes and methods.

 class BaseClass1 {